rasshofer/autopilot/README.md

 #### `currency`

 The base currency used for buying cryptocurrencies.
-As of now, Coinvestor is not able to handle credit card payments or SEPA bank accounts (due to security restrictions), thus it will always use the FIAT account/wallet matching your base currency.
+As of now, Autopilot is not able to handle credit card payments or SEPA bank accounts (due to security restrictions), thus it will always use the FIAT account/wallet matching your base currency.

 Example: `USD`